 That’s what often happens in the evening.
 In the middle of the day, the temperature is 32 ° / 90 °.
 It’s hot but still bearable.
 In the evening when you lie down in the warm and uncomfortable bed, the humidity rises to 95%.
 Although the temperature is a bit lower… let’s say 29 ° / 84 °, the subjective heat is 39 °, and now it is getting painful.
 You get up, open the fridge and grab an ice-cold Peroni.
 Then you sit down by the window, open the bottle cap but realize that just the effort to lift the beer bottle to your mouth makes you sweat even more.

 Because there are a few ways to cope with the summer temperatures.

 - Move as little as possible.
 The humid air penalizes moving.
-If you’re absolutely still then you’ will suffer less.
-Now that’s difficult cause you’ve come to Venice for the attractions, but still, take a lot of brakes, drink a lot and walk slowly on the shadow side.
+If you’re absolutely still then you will suffer less.
+Now that’s difficult cause you’ve come to Venice for the attractions, but still, take a lot of breaks, drink a lot, and walk slowly on the shadow side.

 - Get someone to invite you to an Altana, the famous Venetian rooftop terrace.
 Up there it’s definitely better.
 And the view is nice.

 - Don’t come in the summer.
 This is the best advice of them all.
 Instead of summer, come in spring or autumn, or even in winter.
 Summer isn’t a good time to visit Venice.
 It’s not a good time to visit any city in the warm part of the world but Venice is a particularly poor choice in the hot season.